Is the December 8 deadline for applications a firm deadline?

 No; however, it does provide recommenders with ample to time to submit their recommendations.

 Don’t worry!
-Recommenders have a 15-day grace period (until January 30) to submit their letter on your behalf.
+Recommenders have a 14-day grace period (until December 22) to submit theirs letter on your behalf.

 You will need to wait and apply for the following year when the next application season begins in October.